jrajaniemi/BikeComputerSwiftUI/Documentation.docc/Documentation.md

 # Public Version history

+## 1.1.4 Aug 21, 2024

+This update introduces a new App Icon designed to stand out more clearly on your phone screen, enhancing visibility and accessibility.

+## 1.1.3 Aug 16, 2024

+We are excited to introduce RIDE Computer version 1.1.3!

+This update features a new minimalistic ride view, displaying only speed and odometer with a large font size for easy readability.
+Simply tap on the speed display to switch between views.
+Download now to enjoy a cleaner, more focused cycling experience.
+Happy riding!

 ## 1.1.2

 We are excited to introduce the latest update to the RIDE Computer app, packed with new features and improvements to enhance your cycling experience!